About Pelisor Castle

 The palace was constructed between 1899 and 1903 by order of King Carol I, who wanted a home for his nephew, the future King Ferdinand.
 It is located near the far larger Peles Castle.

 Though it was designed by the Czech architect Karel Liman, Ferdinand’s wife – Queen Marie – is said to have played an important role in styling the Art Nouveux interior.
 It was built in a personal style combining Art Nouveau with Byzantine and Celtic elements.
 The so called “Golden room” was designed by the queen herself.
-Its walls are covered in oak-timber and Scotland floral emblem, the thistle in order to remember her about her homeland.
+Its walls are covered in oak-timber and a Scottish floral emblem – the thistle – in order to remind Queen Marie of her homeland.

 Pelisor has known more than one stage of interior decoration which will show the evolution of Queen Marie’s taste.
 The castle is exactly the contrary of King Carol vision, him being a supporter of Germans.